Compliance constants: Compliance constants

-Archetype of Compliance Constants Calculation
+Archetype of compliance constants calculation

-Cyclobutane: Force Constants Calculations
+Cyclobutane: force constants calculations

 To illustrate how choices of coordinate systems for calculations of chemical bonds can immensely affect the results and consequently engender ill-defined descriptors of the bonds, sample calculations for n-butane and cyclobutane are shown in this section.
 Note that it is known that the all the four equivalent C-C bonds in cyclobutane are weaker than any of the two distinct C-C bonds in n-butane; therefore, juxtaposition and evaluation of the strength of the C-C bonds in this C4 system can exemplify how force constants fail and how compliance constants do not.
 The tables immediately below are results that are calculated at MP2/aug-cc-pvtz level of theory based on typical force constants calculation.

 Tables 1 and 2 display a force constant in N/cm between each pair of carbon atoms (diagonal) as well as the coupling (off-diagonal).
 Considering natural internal coordinates on the left, the results make chemical sense.
 Firstly, the C-C bonds are n-butane are generally stronger than those in cyclobutane, which is in line with what is expected.
 Secondly, the C-C bonds in cyclobutane are equivalent with the force constant values of 4.173 N/cm.
 Lastly, there is little coupling between the force constants as seen as the small compliance coupling constants in the off-diagonal terms.

 However, when z-matrix coordinates are used, the results are different from those obtained from natural internal coordinates and become erroneous.
 The four C-C bonds all have distinct values in cyclobutane, and the coupling becomes much more pronounced.
 Significantly, the force constants of the C-C bonds in cyclobutane here are also larger than those of n-butane, which is in conflict with chemical intuition.
-Clearly for cyclobutane—and numerous other molecules, utilizing force constants therefore gives rise to inaccurate bond descriptors due to its dependence on coordinate systems.
+Clearly for cyclobutane—and numerous other molecules, using force constants therefore gives rise to inaccurate bond descriptors due to its dependence on coordinate systems.

-Cyclobutane: Compliance Constants Calculations
+Cyclobutane: compliance constants calculations

 A more accurate approach as claimed by Grunenberg is to exploit compliance constants as means for describing chemical bonds as shown below.

 All the calculated compliance constants above are given in N−1 unit.
 For both n-butane and cyclobutane, the results are the same regardless of the choice of the coordinate systems.
 One aspect of compliance constants that proves more powerful than force constants in cyclobutane is because of less coupling.
 This compliance coupling constants are the off-diagonal elements in the inverted Hessian matrix and altogether with the compliance constants, they physically describe the relaxed distortion of a molecule closely through a minimum energy path.
 Moreover, the values of the compliance constants yield the same results for all the C-C bonds and the values are less compared to those obtained for n-butane.
 Compliance constants, thus, give results that are in accordance to what are generally known about the ring strain of cyclobutane.